digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 ## Consequences

-### Positive

-Provides a clear understanding of the current testing strategy.

-### Negative
+### We want to:

-May reveal gaps and areas for improvement in the testing strategy (this might also be considered a positive consequence).

-### Action Items

-- Change pre-commit vitest test runs to pre-push.
-- Replace or remove fishery package, since it has not been updated for 3 years.
-- Spike to improve application security testing.
+#### Unit tests

+- Add test that verify field names from strapi match app schema.
+- Add accessibility tests for individual React components.
+- Add tests for failing form validations.

+#### Integration tests

 - Cover all possible paths of each flow with our `/app/flows/__test__/flows.test.ts` integration tests.
 - Improve log output of failing tests in `/app/flows/__test__/flows.test.ts`.

+#### End-to-End tests

 - Only test the shortest path (including pdf download) of each flow in the e2e tests.
 - Add other device types and browsers in our e2e tests.

-- Add test that verify field names from strapi match app schema.
-- Add accessibility tests for individual React components.
-- Add tests for failing form validations.
+#### General

+- Change pre-commit vitest test runs to pre-push.
+- Replace or remove fishery package, since it has not been updated for 3 years.
+- Spike to improve application security testing.